Nialljb/unity-docs/Getting setup on Flywheel.md

 Also under Flywheel Profile tab (Do not share)

 *Step 3: Navigate to the fw.exe or fw app*
 Move to somewhere it can be run from.
 Ideally on your system path.

+> sudo cp ~/Downloads/darwin_amd64/fw /usr/local/bin/

 *Step 4: Log in from the CLI*
 Should be possible to login via the command line with the site adress and your API